unicode-org/conformance/README.md

 Each part of Data Driven Testing is designed to handle a specific ICU version.

 * Data generation uses specifications starting with ICU versions 70, 71, etc. For each ICU release, these data should be updated.
+Also, test configurations should be updated with each ICU release.

 * Test execution allows setting the data version explicitly with a command line argument --icuversion that points to the indicated test data.
 The ICU version